What is a Probate? And Selling a House in Probate Florida

 1. Finalization of Sale.

 Ideally, the sale of a house, condo, rental property, or piece of land proceeds smoothly and without complication.
 Even if you encounter a few challenges or delays along the way, reaching the point where you have an offer that the Court accepts marks a significant milestone in finalizing the sale.
 At this stage, the executor or attorney handling the estate must take the necessary steps to wrap up the legal process.
 This includes filing a final account and petitioning for the final distribution of the estate’s assets.
-Once the Court reviews and approves these documents, the necessary title documents can be signed to officially complete the house sale.
+Once the court looks over and approves these documents, you can sign the title papers.
+This will officially finish the sale of your house.
 This final step legally transfers ownership and marks the successful conclusion of the transaction.
+You then can collect the proceeds from the sale.

 Mistakes to Avoid When Selling a Probate Property